imazen/resizer-web/content/testimonials.md

 > \- Dorian

-From Brice Long, owner of [Blue Fin Solutions](http://bluefinsol.com/)
+From Brice Long, owner of [Blue Fin Solutions](http://bluefinsol.com/) (the first person to purchase V3)

 >Nathanael,